odoo/documentation/content/developer/howtos/upgrade_custom_db.rst

 Migrate the data
 ----------------

-During the upgrade of the custom modules, you might have to use migration scripts to reflect changes from the source code to their corresponding data.
+During the upgrade of the custom modules, you might have to use :doc:`upgrade/migration_scripts` to reflect changes from the source code to their corresponding data.

 - Any technical data that was renamed during the upgrade of the custom code (models, fields, external identifiers) should be renamed using migration scripts to avoid data loss during the